WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 `quantQuantity` | real array  |       | quantiles  of quantity

 `quantQuantity` is a two-dimensional array whose first row give values of the CDF the and the second row gives the quantiles.
 The 25-th, 50-th (median), 75-th, 95-th and 99-th quantiles are returned.

-Supported physical quantitites are
+Supported physical quantities are

 `quantity` | description
 :----------|------------------------------------------------------------------------